sqdiaz/kuberoute/README.md

 Notes:

-- `etcdctl endpoint health` is expected to fail against KubeRoute in this MVP.
+- `etcdctl endpoint health` is expected to fail against KubeRoute.
 - KubeRoute emits per-request logs for `Put`, `Range`, and `DeleteRange`; if a request reaches KubeRoute you should see a corresponding log line.

 ## Development